jiyoungsim/Portfolio-Diversification-Based-on-Clustering-Analysis/doc/README.md

-# Portfolio Diversification Based on Clustering Analysis
+# Portfolio Diversification Based on Clustering Analysis (Project Lead)
 doc folder contains final deliverables such as the analysis, report, and presentation files.

 **Final deliverables**